syluna/adh/readme.md

 # Aube des Héros
 =================

-An open source client/server game to learn how to write a game in Java.
+An open source example client/server game to learn how to write a game in Java using several librairies done by jme community.

 Goal is to implement a game using jMonkeyEngine a 3D game engine fully in Java and cross platform.